BUILD: Growing Initiatives for Impact & Solidarity

 BUILD is a free six-month program designed by, for, and with input from equity-deserving people—Indigenous folks, Black folks, and folks of colour.

-Calling those who are prioritizing the well-being of people and the planet through system-shifting work.
+Calling those who are prioritizing the health and well-being of people and the planet through system-shifting work.
 If you are working toward Better Futures For More Of Us by addressing your communities’ pressing social, environmental, or economic challenges, consider joining BUILD.

 BUILD is a good fit for initiatives that are currently active and looking to refine their model to grow their impact.
 We focus on strengthening the skills and foundations of people shaping and developing their initiatives (e.g. for-profit, non-profit, co-op, mutual aid, movement building, and collectives).